 In order to protect the most vulnerable and maintain a working NHS through the upcoming months we have moved to a full telephone triage system.
 Our aim is to manage as much as possible remotely and reduce footfall through the surgery.

-If it is decided it is essential for you to be seen face to face we will make appropriate arrangements to see you as safely as possible.
+Following a call from a clinician, should it be decided that it is essential for you to be seen face to face we will make appropriate arrangements to see you as safely as possible.

 Do not attend the surgery for any reason unless you have been advised to do so by a clinician.